ajalt/colormath/README.md

 Colormath can:

-- Convert between various color models and spaces
+- Convert between color models and spaces
 - Manipulate colors with transformation such as mixing and chromatic adaptation
-- Calculate accessability contrast, color difference
+- Calculate attributes such as WCAG contrast and perceptual color difference
 - Generate gradients with custom interpolation methods and easing functions
 - Parse and render colors as strings, including all representations from the CSS spec